crhall-writing/crhall-writing.github.io/_poems/water.md

 oil-sheened, soft dreams
 even when he's pulled beneath
 and the siren he sees
-he gasps more than he breathesw
+he gasps more than he breathes
 in blending swirl of storm and gleam
 whisked ashore on sand-brushed beach
 to lie ever painted in eternal sleep